serokell/blog-posts/existential-vs-universal-quantification/article.md

 f :: forall a b. (a -> b -> a)
 ```

-With the `RankNTypes` extension, we can write rank-2 types – types where `forall` appears to the left of one arrow:
+With the [`RankNTypes`](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/rank_polymorphism.html) extension, we can write rank-2 types – types where `forall` appears to the left of one arrow:

 ```haskell
 f :: (forall a.
 Show a => a -> IO ()) -> IO ()
 ```

+If `forall a` appears to the left of one arrow, `a` is also said to be _existentially quantified_.
+It is also true for every `forall` that is introduced to the left of an odd number of functional arrows.

 <hr>

-Because `forall a` appears to the left of one arrow, `a` is said to be existentially quantified.
-It is also true for every `forall` that is introduced to the left of an odd number of functional arrows.
-But what does this mean?

-In contrast to the universal quantifier, the existential one means that the function is itself responsible for instantiating what a type variable should mean.
-So the result type of existentially quantified variable will become known when we address it at the 'definition-site' (i.e., in the function body).
-This also means that no one can specify its type outside of function.

-Let's take a closer look on practical examples.
+Let's look at an example.

-We will start with functions:

 ```haskell
 func :: forall a c. a -> (forall b.
 (Show b) => b -> IO ()) -> IO c
 ```
-There are a few things to mention here.

-* The same variable can't be quantified more than once.
-* In the type signature, `a` and `c` are universally quantified variables, and `b` is existentially quantified.
+As before, the same variable can't be quantified more than once.
+In this example, `a` and `c` are universally quantified and `b` is existentially quantified.

-* You can see that constraints for `b` are declared _after_ `b` has been introduced with the `forall` quantifier
+In contrast to the universal quantifier, the existential one means that the function is itself responsible for instantiating what a type variable should mean.
-* You can choose type for `b` only inside `func` definition, and you can't do it when you call `func` (we will discuss it further below).
+You can choose the type for `b` only inside the definition of `func` and not when you call `func`.

+So the result type of existentially quantified variable will become known when we address it at the 'definition-site' (i.e., in the function body).
+This also means that no one can specify its type outside of the function.

 Here's a real-life example of using existential types in functions.
 Imagine a function that prints some logs while calculating the result.